 PRESS RELEASE Philadelphia criminal lawyer Lauren A. Wimmer, of Wimmer Criminal Defense, PC, has been selected to the 2022 list as a member of the Nation’s Top One Percent by the National Association of Distinguished Counsel.
 THE NATIONAL ASSOCIATION OF DISTINGUISHED COUNSEL NADC is an organization dedicated to promoting the highest standards of legal excellence.…

 Probation is an alternative to incarceration and is often the best possible outcome in a case.
-Unfortunately, the probation system is complicated and can often impose onerous and unreasonable burdens on people who are struggling to get their lives back on the right track.
+Unfortunately, the probation system is complicated and can often impose unreasonable burdens on people who are struggling to get their lives back on the right track.
+A violation of probation can send you to prison.
 Even minor, unintentional violations can result in serious consequences.

 If you’ve been cited with a probation violation, don’t make a bad situation worse by assuming that it will work itself out.
 The best thing you can do is to speak with an experienced probation violation lawyer.
 New Jersey criminal defense attorney has the knowledge and the experience you need to help you get a fair result.
 If you’d like to schedule a free consultation, call Wimmer Criminal Defense Law at 215-712-1212 or send us an email to discuss your case today.

 In New Jersey, a judge can sentence you to probation for up to five years.
 In some cases, it may be in lieu of going to jail, but it can also be imposed for a period of time following your release.